Encyclopedia … combined with a great Buyer's Guide!

 Definition: the temperature of a blackbody radiator which leads to a color impression of the thermal light which matches most closely the light of a light source

-Category: vision, displays and imaging
+Category: article belongs to category vision, displays and imaging vision, displays and imaging

 Units: Kelvin (K)